vanities/GPU-Passthrough-Arch-Linux-to-Windows10/README.md

 options vfio-pci ids=10de:13c0,10de:0fbb
 ```

-Next, we will need to ensure that vfio-pciis loaded before other graphics drivers.
+Next, we will need to ensure that vfio-pci is loaded before other graphics drivers.

 2. edit `/etc/mkinitcpio.conf`.
 At the very top of your file you should see a section titled MODULES.
 Towards the bottom of this section you should see the uncommented line: MODULES= .
 Add the in the following order before any other drivers (nouveau, radeon, nvidia, etc) which may be listed: vfio vfio_iommu_type1 vfio_pci vfio_virqfd.
-A sample line may look like the following:
+The line should look like the following:

 ```
 MODULES="vfio vfio_iommu_type1 vfio_pci vfio_virqfd nouveau"
 ```

-In the same file, also add modconf to the HOOKSline:
+In the same file, also add modconf to the HOOKS line:

 ```
 HOOKS="modconf"